heptarch/heptarch.github.io/drafts/parrondo.md

 	</div>
 	</figure>

-Instead an even slope, we could imagine something jagged, which still tilts to the left overall.
+Instead of an even slope, we could imagine something jagged, which still tilts to the left overall.
 The molecule may get stuck in a local divot, or it may drift to the left.
 What it cannot do, however, is drift to the right.